DrGunnarMallon/space-cactus/README.md

   <img alt="Astro Theme Cactus logo" src="./gh-assets/astro-cactus-logo.png" width="70" />
 </div>
 <h1 align="center">
-  🚀 Astro Theme Cactus 🌵
+  🚀 Astro Theme Space Cactus 🌵
 </h1>

-Astro Theme Cactus is a simple opinionated starter built with the Astro framework.
+Astro Theme Space Cactus is a simple opinionated starter built with the Astro framework.
 Use it to create an easy-to-use blog or website.

 ## Key Features